22 - 25 October 2026

 Programme of Events

-Join us for the 13th City of Derry International Choir Festival, from 22nd to 26th October 2025
+The 13th City of Derry International Choir Festival ran from 22nd to 26th October 2025

 Opening Gala Concert: A Night at the Opera